 How much Perkins & Co. and the other New England China traders made from the trade in opium is unknown.
 They engaged in numerous lines of business, from loaning money to importing Chinese goods.

-Jacques M. Downs, an historian of the opium trade, notes that as New England and other American merchants rushed into the opium business, the market became far more volatile.
-Unlike the precisely measured approach of the East India Company, these independents would rush to turkey for opium and back to China as fast as possible.
+Jacques M. Downs, an historian of the opium trade, notes the market became more volatile as New England and other American merchants rushed into the opium business.
+Unlike the precise approach of the East India Company, these independents would rush to Turkey for opium and back to China as fast as possible.
 The margins were so high at some points, traders would buy opium exported to London and return to China with it to sell at a profit.

-However, when too many shiploads of opium would arrive in Chinese ports, the price would collapse and one trader noted in 1807 that the opium trade had “disappointed many this past season” because of oversupply.
+However, when too many shiploads of opium arrived in Chinese ports, the price collapsed.
+One trader noted in 1807 that the opium trade had “disappointed many this past season” because of oversupply.

-America’s appetite for opium, meanwhile, had been growing rapidly.
+America’s appetite for opium, meanwhile, had grown rapidly.
 With trade embargoes lifted after the War of 1812, opium imports skyrocketed.
-In 1840 New Englanders imported 24,000 pounds of opium, enough to draw the attention of the federal government, which quickly placed a tax on it.
+In 1840 New Englanders imported 24,000 pounds of opium.
+That was enough to draw the attention of the federal government, which quickly taxed the stuff.